F. Melius Christiansen: Career

 In 1901, Christiansen was recruited by St. Olaf College president John N. Kildahl.
 The St. Olaf Choir was founded as an outgrowth of the St. John's Lutheran Church Choir in Northfield.
 For the next 30 years, Christiansen led the St. Olaf Choir, striving for perfect intonation, blend, diction and phrasing.
 He was a skilled conductor, directing bands and choirs alike.
 He assumed direction of the St. Olaf Band in 1903, and took the ensemble on tour to Norway in 1906 to play for King Haakon VII, making it the first college music ensemble to conduct a tour abroad.
 Though his first love was the violin, he received international fame as founding director of the St. Olaf Choir of St. Olaf College in Northfield, Minnesota, USA from 1912 to 1944.
 Christiansen was considered a pioneer in the art of a cappella (unaccompanied) choral music.
 Christiansen composed and arranged over 250 musical selections and his choral techniques were spread throughout the U.S. by St. Olaf graduates.
-The Christiansen choral tradition is a recognized feature of American choral music.
+The Christiansen choral tradition is widely considered one of the two most influential schools of thought in American choral music, the other being that of John Finley Williamson, who was also influenced by Christiansen in his early years founding Westminster Choir College.
+Christiansen died in Northfield in 1955.